Create a suicide safety plan with your teenager

 This article discusses suicide.
 If your teen is in immediate danger or is going to act on suicidal thoughts, call 000 if you live in Australia.
 A number of crisis support services are also there for you – have a look at our urgent help page.

-If your child is struggling with suicidal thoughts, it’s important they have a safety plan for times they feel unsafe or as though there’s nothing they can do.
-A safety plan is like a mental health first aid kit for your child.
+If your child is struggling with suicidal thoughts, it’s vital they have a safety plan for times they feel unsafe or as though there’s nothing they can do.
+A safety plan is like a mental health first-aid kit for your child.
 It is something that you and your child should work out and agree on together for when they need help through a crisis.

 When to use the plan